 At December 31, 2009 and 2008, the NHCC had total net assets deficiency of \$125.0 million and \$133.3 million, respectively.
 The deficiency arose from operating losses and the adoption of Governmental Accounting Standards Board Statement No. 45.
 NHCC plans to reduce its net asset deficiency by achieving profitability, continuing to progress with collecting on patient accounts, especially those accounts eligible for Medicaid that are being processed by the Department of Social Services, and cash flow provided by government subsidies and funding of capital projects.
 NHCC has undertaken a number of initiatives to reduce its operating losses and sustain positive cash flows.
 Such actions include continued revenue cycle enhancements, changes to medical management practices, improved supply chain and inventory management and further cost reductions and a major modernization program.
-The modernization program includes significant investments in real estate consolidation, facility improvements, clinical equipment and information technology, the replacement (rebuilding) of the nursing home and enhancements to the community health centers.
+The modernization program includes significant investments in real estate consolidation, facility improvements to the community health centers.
 The Successor Agreement, which commenced in November 2007 and is in effect to 2029, clarifies the services provided by NHCC to the County and establishes the mechanism for payments to the Corporation.
 The agreement also provides NHCC with capital funding.